andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 That's it.
 The browser is now talking directly to the AI agent.
 Every token streams in as it's generated.
 No Lambda in the hot path.
 No API Gateway managing frames.

-## Why This Matters
+## Why I like this approach

-### True Real-Time Streaming
+Let me go over what makes this better than the traditional setup.

+### Real-time streaming
 Every token arrives at the browser the moment the model generates it.
 There's no buffering layer, no Lambda invocation overhead per chunk, no API Gateway frame management.
-The experience feels instant and fluid.

-### Simpler Architecture
+### Simpler architecture

-The traditional approach requires:
-- An API Gateway WebSocket API with `$connect`, `$disconnect`, and `$default` routes
-- Lambda functions to manage connection IDs in DynamoDB
-- Another Lambda to post messages back via `@connections`
-- Complex error handling for disconnections and reconnections

-Our approach requires:
+As I mentioned earlier, I've done the traditional API Gateway WebSocket approach and the AppSync Events approach.
+Both work, but they have a lot of moving parts for what should be straightforward.

+With this approach all you need is:
 - One Lambda that generates a presigned URL
 - The browser's native WebSocket API
 - The agent itself

-That's it.
 The entire "real-time infrastructure" is a single Lambda function.

-### Lower Cost
+### Lower cost
 No Lambda invocations per streaming chunk.
 No DynamoDB reads/writes for connection management.
 No API Gateway WebSocket message charges.
 You pay for the AgentCore Runtime and one Lambda invocation per session establishment.

-### Persistent Connections
+### Persistent connections
 The WebSocket stays open for multi-turn conversations.
 The agent maintains state across messages within the same connection, no need to reload context on every request.

-## Adding Memory: Conversations That Persist
+## Adding memory

 A direct WebSocket connection is great, but what happens when the user closes their browser and comes back?
 Without memory, the agent starts fresh every time.